-Bergen ASCS believes that family involvement is an integral component of our school culture.
+Paterson ASCS believes that family involvement is an integral component of our school culture.
 Our objective is to continue fostering close and positive relationships and constant communication between school, family, and community.
+From influential guests to the various holiday dinners, Paterson-ASCS has grown this year by expanding our family involvement into the community-at-large.
 Our Parent-Teacher Organization (PTO) is a committee that maintains a strong presence at the school, and they are a vital component of enriching the experience of students.
-They make the purchase of sports equipment, musical instruments, yearbooks and classroom materials a reality for our charter school.
-Additionally, the PTO raises funds to defray the cost of field trips for the students.
+They make the purchase of sports equipment, musical instruments, yearbooks and classroom materials a reality for our school district.
+Additionally, the PTO fundraises to defray the cost of field trips for the students.
+PTO leadership roles have been adjusted for the 2015-2016 school year in order to ensure a successful pairing of families with the school community as a whole.

-In the 2014-2015 Academic Year, Bergen ASCS campuses reached out to both families and the community-at-large with myriad programs and activities to enhance the experience of the students and school community as a whole.
+In the 2014-2015 Academic Year, Paterson ASCS reached out to both families and the community-at-large with myriad programs and activities to enhance the experience of the students and school community as a whole.
 Parents are not only invited to attend, but asked to contribute to the planning and implementation programs and offerings.
-Bergen ASCS cultivates and maintains steady school/family interaction through an array of activities.
+Paterson ASCS cultivates and maintains steady school/family interaction through an array of activities.
 A selection of programs and events is provided below:

 - ORIENTATION FOR STUDENTS AND PARENTS

 - BACK-TO-SCHOOL NIGHT

 - HISPANIC HERITAGE CELEBRATION

 - WEEKLY PARENT/TEACHER/ADMINISTRATOR BREAKFAST

 - GRANDPARENT'S NIGHT

-- SEVENTH ANNUAL PTO PARENT PICNIC
+- SECOND ANNUAL PTO PARENT PICNIC

-- DIWALI CELEBRATION

-- BASCS HALLOWEEN COSTUME PARADE/CONTEST
+- HALLOWEEN COSTUME PARADE/CONTEST/TRUNK-OR-TREAT

 - PARENT/TEACHER CONFERENCES

 - VETERAN'S DAY REMEMBRANCE

-- BASCS QUARTERLY AWARDS CEREMONIES
+- QUARTERLY AWARDS CEREMONIES

 - HOLIDAY DINNER/COMMUNITY FOOD DRIVE

 - SPRING AND WINTER CONCERTS/THEATRE PROGRAM/ART FAIR

-- 8th ANNUAL MUFFINS WITH MOMS/DONUTS WITH DADS
+- 2nd ANNUAL MUFFINS WITH MOMS/DONUTS WITH DADS

 - QUALITY IN EDUCATION SUMMIT

 - SCHOOL CHOICE WEEK

-- READ THE MOST COAST TO COAST

 - DISTRICT SCIENCE FAIR

+- FAMILY SCIENCE NIGHT

 - LANGUAGE AND CULTURE FESTIVAL

 - GARDEN STATE INTERNATIONAL HERITAGE FESTIVAL

-- 5K RUN

-- SENIOR GALA DINNER

-- APPLEBEE'S FAMILY NIGHT

-- 8th GRADE COMMITTEE WENDY'S NIGHT

-- CHUCK E. CHEESE FAMILY NIGHT
+- RADIO CITY CHRISTMAS SPECTACULAR TRIP

 - HOLIDAY TOY DRIVE

-- BOWL-A-RAMA

-- MOVIE NIGHT
+- MOVIE NIGHTS

 - PASTA NIGHT/TRICKY TRAY